Columbia Military Property Division Lawyer

 - Consents to jurisdiction.

-Assume the military spouse has a house in Howard County and is deployed in Baltimore County.
+Assume the military spouse has a house in Howard County and is deployed elsewhere.
 Further assume the nonmilitary spouse meets the residency requirement for Montgomery County.
 If the military spouse consents to jurisdiction in Montgomery County, any of these three jurisdictions could consider the divorce case.

 Medical Benefits and Retirement Accounts